Is Oaxaca, Mexico Worth Visiting? (YES, and Here’s Why!)

 One of the main draws to Oaxaca, aside from its culture(s) and history, is its natural beauty.

-And in addition to Oaxaca’s ethnic diversity, the state is known for being the most biodiverse in Mexico as well, recording the most bird and animal species in the country.
+In addition to Oaxaca’s ethnic diversity, the state is known for being the most biodiverse in Mexico as well, recording the most bird and animal species in the country.

 What’s more, from rugged mountains and dry deserts to flowing rivers, ravines, and coastlines, Oaxaca has a beautiful and diverse topography.

-In fact, one of the top things to do in Oaxaca is to visit the petrified (“frozen”) waterfall known as Hierve El Agua located nearly an hour outside of Oaxaca City.
+In fact, one of the top things to do in Oaxaca is to visit the petrified (“frozen”) waterfall known as Hierve El Agua, located nearly an hour outside of Oaxaca City.

 Hierve El Agua (Photo: Analuisa Gamboa, Unsplash)